What You Need to Know About Measles

 How can I protect my young child from measles?

 A booster dose is then given to a child around 4 to 6 years of age.
-This second dose is needed to boost protection from measles to 98%.
+This second dose boosts immunity, enhancing protection to 97-98%.

-Vaccines prevent many harmful diseases and are safe.
+Vaccines prevent many harmful diseases and are safe and effective.
 Discuss any vaccine-related decisions with your child’s pediatrician.

 Parents, We’re Here to Help